awsdocs/amazon-kendra-developer-guide/doc_source/create-index-access-control-tokens-jwtpublic.md

 aws kendra create-index --cli-input-json file://create-index-openid.json
 ```

-The secret must have the following format in AWS Secrets Manager:
+The secret must have the following format in Secrets Manager:

 ```
 {